gtk-rs/gtk4-rs/book/src/accessibility.md

   <img src="img/accessibility_form_empty.png" alt="Window titled Form Validation with an Email label and an empty entry field"/>
 </div>

-And when we enter an invalid email address, the color of my entry turns red.
+And when we enter an invalid email address, the color of our entry turns red.

 <div style="text-align:center">
   <img src="img/accessibility_form_wrong.png" alt="Window titled Form Validation with an Email entry containing invalid input highlighted with a red border, but no visible error message"/>